 Sounds familiar, right?
 In confidence, even landlords sometimes get rent through online payment services.
 Nowadays technologies are so deeply integrated in our everyday life, so they nearly rendered old school things like cash obsolete.
 According to statistics, more than 70 million people in the U.S. prefer to stay cashless and use peer-to-peer (P2P) payment apps to transfer money, and by the end of 2020 mobile transaction volume is expected to hit $396.48 billion.
 This app sector is booming and blooming, and if you want to develop peer-to-peer payment app, this article is for you.

-We have gathered our previous experience and created the ultimate guide on how to make a cash app like a rockstar.
-Here we reveal secrets about competitors, their monetization strategy, as well as key features, costs and timeframes for your P2P app.
-You’re welcome!
+We have gathered our previous experience and created the ultimate guide on how to make a custom P2P payment app like a rockstar.
+Here we reveal secrets about competitors, their monetization strategy, as well as key features, costs and timeframes for your P2P payment app.
+Let’s go!

 Brief market overview: main competitors and how they make money